sukhajata/lotto-frontend/README.md

-Frontend for a ethereum lottery.
+Frontend for an ethereum lottery.